mikepk/pybald/docs/getting_started.rst

 Running your first Pybald Application
 -------------------------------------

 The command ``python project.py`` starts the pybald :ref:`console <console>` for this project.
-The console is a standard python console but also allows you to interact with your application in various ways including simulating requests, exploring models, prototyping new functionality and other tasks.
+The console is a standard python console but also initializes your project, loads the application code, and allows you to interact with your application in various ways including simulating requests, exploring models, prototyping new functionality and other tasks.

 .. code-block:: pycon